TexasInstruments/motor-control-sdk/README.md

 ## Introduction

-The Motor Control SDK enables real-time industrial communications for TI processors.
-Industrial communication is typically handled by the Programmable Real-Time Unit Industrial Communication Subsystem (PRU-ICSS).
-The PRU-ICSS is a co-processor subsystem containing Programmable Real-Time (PRU) cores and Ethernet media access controllers (EMACs), which implement the low level industrial Ethernet and fieldbus protocols through firmware.
+The Motor Control SDK enables real-time communications with encoders for TI processors.
+Communication is typically handled by the Programmable Real-Time Unit Industrial Communication Subsystem (PRU-ICSS).
+The PRU-ICSS is a co-processor subsystem containing Programmable Real-Time (PRU) cores which implement the low level firmware

 These devices currently include